 By Jovani Alejandro Contreras

-My question is: who thought this was a good idea?
-“Run Hide Fight” is basically “Die Hard” except a high school shooting.
+My question was: who thought this was a good idea?
+“Run Hide Fight” is basically “Die Hard” except for a high school shooting.
 This movie is extremely hard to take seriously and critique because the concept is so ridiculously unaware.